Blog

 For example, perhaps you once led a team that really went off the rails, and you had to pull things together and get everyone back on track.
 That one experience could be used as the basis for a response to any sort of team, leadership, or conflict/challenge question.
 You could also prepare by working backward, so to speak.
 In this case, you identify two or three compelling stories about yourself that you really want to share with your interviewer.
 Start examining those stories now to figure out how you might frame or present each one as a fitting answer to any of these kinds of questions.

-Remember, “Tell me about a time” questions never have a wrong answer.
+Remember, “Tell me about a time when…” questions never have a wrong answer.
 Go with whatever comes to mind, include sufficient detail, and you should be all set.

 Let me offer a final word of advice: too much practice can backfire.
 The purpose of an admissions interview is for the school to get to know you in a less formal and more dynamic way.
-Your interviewer wants to get an idea of how you will be in the classroom, conference room, and extracurriculars.
+Your interviewer wants to get an idea of how you will be in the classroom, the conference room, and extracurriculars.
 They are looking for people they want to invite to join their community.
-If you have clearly memorized all your answers, that will give the interviewer pause and make them wonder how you truly are at thinking on your feet and interacting with others.
+If you have clearly memorized all your answers, that will give the interviewer pause and make them wonder how well you truly think on your feet and interact spontaneously with others.
 Business schools want engaging people, not robots.

 Upcoming Events